 Above: beautiful oceanfront trails amidst the rugged coast makes Crystal Cove a great place for nature lovers.
 Image courtesy Crystal Cove State Park.

-Above: If there's any one place that captures the old surf culture of Orange County, it's Ruby's Shake Shack (formerly called the Crystal Cove Shake Shack), located just south of Newport Beach on the Pacific Coast Highway.
+At left: If there's any one place that captures the old surf culture of Orange County, it's Ruby's Shake Shack (formerly called the Crystal Cove Shake Shack), located just south of Newport Beach on the Pacific Coast Highway.
 Delicious diner style food and one of the best views around make it an Orange County tradition that every visitor should experience.

 Above: if you want to get away from it all, San Onofre State Beach in the southernmost part of Orange County will allow you to do just that.
 A 3,000-acre coastal beach park, it offers legendary surfing -- especially in the Trestles Beach area -- plus campsites on the bluffs overlooking the water.
 A number of trails lead down from the bluffs to the coast below.
 The only catch: the San Onofre Nuclear Power station, currently inactive, is nearby.

-Above: Salt Creek Beach, adjacent to the stunning Ritz Carlton Laguna Niguel Hotel in south Orange County.
+At left: Salt Creek Beach, adjacent to the stunning Ritz Carlton Laguna Niguel Hotel in south Orange County.